Ngaanyatjarra: People and society

 Estimates of the number of Ngaanyatjarra range from 1,600, referring to permanent residents and 2,700, including a more mobile people of Ngaanyatjarra descent, who often visit the area.
 Though life is generally peaceful, the adaptation to modern society has produced considerable trauma and alienation, as the genealogical continuity of family structures has suffered disruption from numerous accidents or family violence, including sexual abuse and assault, and suicide.
 The area is "dry" meaning that the destructive effects of excessive alcoholic consumption are not in evidence throughout their communities, and longevity has been a characteristic of the people.
 However, incarceration rates, predominantly for offences of sexual or domestic violence or reckless driving, are high, 14 times higher than the non-indigenous rate.
 Ngaanyatjarra councils have lobbied, with some success, to get more police stationed in their areas to address the problem.

 History of contact

 Until the establishment of the Warburton Mission in 1934 there had been no external agency established on their lands.
-Until the 1960s, contact with the outside world had been sparse and relatively benign, with none of the disruption of displacement from their traditional terrain typically suffered by Aborigines generally.
+Until the 1960s, contact with the outside world had been sparse and relatively benign, with none of the disruption of displacement from their traditional terrain typically suffered by First Nations People generally.
 The mission sowed the seeds of Christian culture which continues to this day, particularly in the form of charismatic evangelism.